OlhaSvezhentseva/python-label_processing/docs/tutorial.rst

 3. Classification
 -----------------
 Now that we have a collection of cropped pictures, the next step is classification.
-Our objective is to classify them into the categories of "handwritten" and "printed."
+Our objective is to classify them into the categories of "handwritten" and "printed".
 To initiate the classification process, run the following command:

     ``image_classifier.py -m 2 -o output -j output/data_cropped``